Swifty Journey

 var genres: Set<String> = ["Rock", "Jazz", "Hip hop"]

-// Short form (Set must be declared, element type is inferred)
+// Short form — pick one of the two (Set must be declared, element type is inferred)

 Note that Set doesn’t have syntactic sugar like [Element] for Array.
 You always need to write Set<Element> or at least Set.